maiyuki/linux2-labs/README.md

 - Use man pages

-- Send us an e-mail and describe to me;
+- Send us an e-mail and describe;
     - what are you trying to accomplish
     - what/how have you tried and
     - what errors to you get